khoj-ai/khoj/src/interface/obsidian/README.md

 ![](https://github.com/debanjum/khoj/blob/master/src/interface/obsidian/docs/khoj_on_obsidian_0.2.5.png?)

 ## Setup
+- *Make sure [python](https://realpython.com/installing-python/) and [pip](https://pip.pypa.io/en/stable/installation/) are installed on your machine*
-*Note: Ensure you follow the ordering of the setup steps.
+- *Ensure you follow the ordering of the setup steps.
 Install the plugin after starting the khoj backend.
-This allows the plugin to configure the khoj backend.*
+This allows the plugin to configure the khoj backend*

 ### 1. Setup Backend
-Run below command in your terminal to install and start the khoj backend
+Open terminal/cmd and run below command to install and start the khoj backend
 ```shell
 pip install khoj-assistant && khoj --no-gui
 ```